Flyer53/jsPanel/README.md

 Default: there is no default content

 This option is one of several ways to fill the content area of the jsPanel.
 It's a good way to add content if you have only a small piece of html to insert or can pass a function.
-Other options to add content are option.load, option.ajax and the callback function.
+Other options to add content are **option.load**, **option.ajax** and the **callback function**.

 **Examples:**